NotRequiem/screenshare-tool/README.md

 > `31.` Detects XRay texture packs.

 > `32.` Detects recently accessed files.

-# Detection Methodology

-The methodology employed by the tool is characterized by a strategic focus on a singular, robust detection method, followed by the implementation of comprehensive patches to counteract any potential bypasses associated with that method.

-Let's illustrate this approach using the example of detecting executed ".exe" files.
-Numerous forensic artifacts can be employed for this purpose, including:

-> 1. BAM
-> 2. Prefetch
-> 3. DPS, SgrmBroker, CSRSS
-> 4. SRUM

-While there is a plethora of forensic artifacts available, the tool opts for a concentrated strategy.
-Rather than incorporating all available methods, it zeroes in on the most potent one.
-For instance, by analyzing a kernel-level process, such as csrss, the tool increases the difficulty for bypassers attempting to manipulate or erase strings in that domain.

-Choosing csrss over alternatives like SgrmBroker is intentional, considering SgrmBroker's suboptimal memory persistence.
-Once the decision is made to utilize csrss for detecting ".exes" (and also ".dlls"), the tool proactively addresses various potential bypasses, including:

-> 1. Task Scheduler
-> 2. Special characters
-> 3. Clearing strings with a kernel driver
-> 4. Modified extensions
-> 5. Replaced files
-> 6. Executing files using intermediary processes like cmd

-In essence, the tool concentrates its efforts on scrutinizing ".exe" and ".dll" files through csrss, directing attention towards fortifying this primary method against all conceivable bypass scenarios.

-This methodology consistently follows the approach of selecting the "strongest method" and subsequently developing patches to mitigate any bypasses that might compromise the effectiveness of the detection process.

 # Memory Scanner
 If anyone is interested, this is the external program made to scan the memory of the necessary processes: [https://github.com/NotRequiem/memory-scanner](https://github.com/NotRequiem/memscanner)